Skip to main content

 An alternate approach is to return an IObservable<T>.ToBinding() instead.

-To make a MarkupExtension compatible with multiple target property types, return an object and handle each supported type individually.
+To make a markup extension compatible with multiple target property types, you can set ProvideValue to return an object in its method signature, so that each type can be handled individually.

 public object ProvideValue(IServiceProvider provider)